Creating A Prenuptial Agreement That Works

 - Luxury items that have monetary values

 It can also address how you will share expenses during the marriage and which purchases you do and do not consider to be marital property.
 It can provide for children, alimony and estate planning as well.

 If you already have children, a prenuptial agreement can ensure that they will receive the assets you want them to receive.
 Our lawyers can assist you in drafting a prenuptial agreement that will stand the test of time.
 We will use our skills and knowledge to protect your assets while considering any future implications that the agreement will have.

 Contact An Attorney Who Can Help You Protect Your Assets

 Even if you and your future spouse are in agreement on the need for a prenuptial agreement, an attorney can make sure that you will not be harming yourself in the future.
-For help drafting, negotiating or reviewing prenuptial agreements, contact Margaret and Lauren online or call Oliver Leffler Law at 410-740-1180.
+For help drafting, negotiating or reviewing prenuptial agreements, contact us online or call Oliver Leffler Law at 410-740-1180.